 Camara in ETHIOPIA

-Camara’s offices in Ethiopia are based in Addis in the Lideta area of the city, where we have 18 employees and offer internships and volunteer work to 40 students per annum, some of whom go on to work for us.
+Camara’s offices in Ethiopia are based in Addis Ababa in the Lideta area of the city, where you can find a diverse range of staff who contribute positively to the overall environment.
+Camara also offers internships and volunteer work to around 40 students every year, some of whom go on to work for us.

-The team is headed up by Biniam Yayehyirad and provides a full suite of services.
-In our local warehouse we receive and check the refurbished computers and install open-source operating systems as well as offline resources tailored to the local curriculum.
-Many schools have no internet connection, so this educational content is a vital component of our offering.
+In our local warehouse we receive the refurbished computers and install open-source operating systems as well as digital content tailored to the local curriculum.
+Since many schools lack internet connectivity, this offline educational content is a vital component of our offering.

-Camara Ethiopia is a not-for-profit social enterprise, locally managed and run.
+Camara Ethiopia is a not-for-profit social enterprise, locally managed and run, and is registered as an International NGO with the Authority for Civil Society Organizations (ACSO).

 Our Work

-Camara Ethiopia works in partnership with the Government of Ethiopia to supply computers to schools and train teachers, often in rural and far-flung parts of the country.
-We identify schools in need of computer learning, help to create a secure and dust-free environment for a computer classroom, and install 35 to 40 computers.
-Our trainers visit the school and normally stay for a week, training anything from six to twenty teachers in the use of computers in the curriculum and giving advice on basic maintenance.
+Camara Education Ethiopia works in partnership with the Ministry of Education to supply computers loaded with educational content relevant to the local curriculum.
+We also offer training for teachers and school leaders, along with maintenance and follow-up support, often in rural and remote areas of the country.
+We identify schools in need of computer-based learning, assist in creating secure and dust-free environments for computer classrooms, and install 35 to 40 computers.
+Our trainers typically visit schools for a week, during which they train between 15 and 24 teachers in the use of computers in the curriculum and in basic maintenance.
+We continuously monitor and evaluate each school regarding the status and usage of the computers, collecting relevant data.

-We also offer a variety of other training and resources, including workshops for headteachers on educational leadership in the 21st century; monitoring and evaluation of existing projects; and responsible end-of-life recycling for computers.
+We also offer a variety of other training and resources, including workshops for headteachers on education and leadership in the 21st century; monitoring and evaluation of existing projects; and responsible end-of-life recycling for computers.

 Our Projects

 Camara Education Ethiopia has successfully implemented a number of projects which focused on enabling schools to integrate ICT into education.
-We have worked with partners including Learning Equality, The Waterloo Foundation, Lenovo, CHK, Africa Code Week and Dell Technologies.
+We have worked with partners including the World Bank, Learning Equality, The Waterloo Foundation, Lenovo, CHK, Africa Code Week, the British Council and Dell Technologies.
 Two of our major projects are outlined below.

 Unleashing the power of ICT in Ethiopian Schools 2023-2028